keeles/MKDocs/venv/docs/Getting Started/getStarted.md

 </html>
 ```

+!!! info

-JavaScript: (assuming you have your express.js set up, we have also set up a more in-depth instruction [here](../Express/expressK.md/)
+    > JavaScript: (assuming you have your express.js set up, we have also set up a more in-depth instruction [here](../Express/express.md/)

 ```js hl_lines="2"
 app.get("/", (req, res) => {